Making Chapatis with Nicole Fortney

 After you have your chapitas good, hot and bubbly, you get to fill them with any good thing you can think of!
 Nicole also taught me a good basic hummus recipe (coming soon!), but you can fill them with any old hummus, meats, cheeses, guacamole etc and then top off the mix with tomatoes, raddichio, carrot strips, chopped zucchini, mesclun -- the list is endless.
 Start experimenting and you too might end up with a new favorite lunch!

 Want to buy the original cookbook?
-You can find it on amazon!
+You can find More with Less RIGHT HERE on amazon!